nateshmbhat/pyttsx3/README.md

 6. add pitch support for sapi5(not tested yet). --3.0.8

+7. fix nsss engine: Import super from objc to fix AttributeError by @matt-oakes.

 NOTE:

 if save_to_file with BytesIO, there is no wav header in the BytesIO.